World Rugby

-After the 2022 Russian invasion of Ukraine, World Rugby suspended Russia from international and European continental rugby union competition.
-In addition, the Rugby Union of Russia was suspended from World Rugby.

 History

 Until 1885 the laws of rugby football were made by England as the founder nation.
 However, following a disputed try in an international between Scotland and England in 1884, letters were exchanged in which England claimed that they made the laws, and the try should stand.
 Scotland refused to play England in the 1885 Home Nations Championship.
 Following the dispute, the home unions of Scotland, Ireland and Wales decided to form an international union whose membership would agree on the standard rules of rugby football.
 The three nations met in Dublin in 1886, though no formal regulations were agreed upon.

 On 5 December 1887, committee members of the Irish Rugby Football Union, Scottish Rugby Union (named the Scottish Football Union at the time) and Welsh Rugby Union met in Manchester and wrote up the first four principles of the International Rugby Football Board.
 England refused to take part in the founding of the IRFB, stating that they should have greater representation, as they had more clubs.
 The England Union also refused to accept the IRFB as the recognised lawmaker of the game.
 This led to the IRFB taking the stance of member countries not playing England until they joined, and no games were played against England in 1888 and 1889.
 In 1890 England joined the IRFB, gaining six seats while the other unions had two each.
 The same year, the IRFB wrote the first international laws of rugby union.

 In 1893, the IRFB was faced with the divide between amateurism and professionalism, which was nicknamed the "Great Schism".
 Following the introduction of working-class men to the game in Northern England, clubs began paying "broken time" payments to players, due to the loss of earnings from playing on a Saturday.
 Cumberland County Union also complained of another club using monetary incentives to lure players, leading to the IRFB conducting an enquiry.
 The IRFB was warned by all the chief clubs in Lancashire and Yorkshire that any punishment would lead to the clubs seceding from the union.
 The debate over broken time payments ultimately caused the 22 leading clubs in Yorkshire and Lancashire to form the Northern Rugby Football Union.
 The competing unions' laws of the game diverged almost immediately; the northern body's code eventually became known as rugby league football.